-When we change homes, it takes us a while to adjust to the new surroundings.
+When we change homes, adjusting to the new surroundings takes us a while.
 Similarly, plants are also attached to their familiar places.
 So, relocating them increases their stress.

 You may see yellow leaves on a Fig plant if you recently repotted it.
 It can also occur if you merely placed the pot somewhere else.
 It is because the direction of the sunlight, humidity, and other natural factors may change.